kotsaris/codesennin/_posts/2019-10-19-meditation.markdown

 layout: post
 title: "Meditation"
 date: 2019-10-21
-comments: false
+comments: true
 categories: [self-improve,anxiety]
 ---

 # My experience

 Two years ago, I decided to try meditation as a way to reduce my anxiety.
 Eventhough I tried to look into it by myself, the [Headspace](https://headspace.com) application helped me ease into it much better.
 I realized after following Andy's(The founder) guidance that Mindfulness and meditation has many more benefits rather than just anxiety-reducing ones.

 About 2 months in, with daily 10 minute sessions I saw my first results.
 A noticeable reduction in anxiety.
 A year later, a much bigger improvement.
 Nowadays, I am basically a different person than the one from mid-2017.
 Stress and anxiety is managed better.
 Anger is noticed way in advance and I decide whether or not to vent/release it.
 My focus and my ability to "get in the zone" has also become better.

 There are a number of ways to perceive Meditation as.
 Personally, I see it as my mind's workout and hygiene sessions.
 If my fitness needs time to keep up then why not my mind?

 !["My initial aim was to meditate daily for a year non-stop"    ](/images/posts/headspace-streak.jpg "I am a sucker for achievements")